stevenmukama/Recipe-app/README.md

 # 📖 Recipe app <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

-**recipe app** is an app that keeps track of all your recipes, ingredients, and inventory.
+**Recipe app** is an app that keeps track of all your recipes, ingredients, and inventory.
 It will allow you to save ingredients, keep track of what you have, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
 Also, since sharing recipes is an important part of cooking the app should allow you to make them public so anyone can access them.

 ## 🛠 Built With <a name="built-with"></a>